 Merck’s revenue estimates

-The Global Human Health segment, the highest revenue-generating segment, contributes nearly 90% of total revenues for Merck.
+The Global Human Health (or Pharmaceuticals) segment, the highest-revenue-generating segment, contributes nearly 90% of Merck’s total revenue.
 This segment includes various franchises such as oncology, vaccines, hospital acute care, diabetes, other primary care, and women’s health.

-The competitors for Januvia and its combination version, Janumet, are Onglyza, jointly made by Bristol-Myers Squibb (BMY) and AstraZeneca (AZN), and Galvus from Novartis (NVS).
-The competitors for Zetia include Niaspan from AbbVie (ABBV) and Lipitor from Pfizer (PFE).
+Competitors of Januvia and its combination version Janumet are Galvus from Novartis (NVS) and Onglyza, jointly made by Bristol-Myers Squibb (BMY) and AstraZeneca (AZN).
+Competitors for Zetia include Niaspan from AbbVie (ABBV) and Lipitor from Pfizer (PFE).

-The Animal Health segment contributes nearly 8% of total revenues for Merck.
-For 2Q16, the revenue growth of this segment is expected to be driven by increased revenues from companion animal products including Bravecto and new aqua and swine products.
+The Animal Health segment contributes nearly 8% of total revenue for Merck.
+For 1Q16, the revenue growth of this segment is expected to be driven by increased revenue from companion animal products including Bravecto and new aqua and swine products.

-Merck’s Animal Health segment competes with companies including Zoetis (ZTS) and Eli Lilly and Company (LLY).
-To diversify risk, you can consider the Fidelity MSCI Health Care Index ETF (FHLC), which holds 5.1% of its total assets in Merck.
+Merck’s Animal Health segment competes with companies including Zoetis (ZTS) and Eli Lilly (LLY).
+Investors can consider ETFs such as the VanEck Vectors Pharmaceutical ETF (PPH), which holds ~5.4% of its total assets in Merck, or the iShares US Healthcare ETF (IYH), which holds 5.3% of its total assets in Merck.